leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.07.01
+A paper from Chaofeng Zhang's group at the Anhui University, to which Leiting contributed, "Design Strategy for Small-Molecule Organic Cathodes: Regulated Active Groups Enable High Capacity and Voltage in Aqueous and Seawater Aluminium Ion Batteries," was accepted by Angewandte Chemie International Edition.
+[Link](https://doi.org/10.1002/anie.202508057)

+### 2025.06.29
+A paper from Sathiya Mariyappan's group at the Collège de France, to which Leiting contributed, "O3 vs P2 Sodium Layered Oxides: A Comparative Study on Electrode–Electrolyte Reactivity and Structural Stability for Cycling Performance," was accepted by Energy Storage Materials.
+[Link](https://doi.org/10.1016/j.ensm.2025.104423)

 ### 2025.06.17
 Leiting received a prestigious SSF Future Research Leaders (FFL-9) grant from the Swedish Foundation for Strategic Research, with SEK 15 million (EUR ~1.4 million) for 5 years, along with comprehensive leadership training.
 The team will be developing next-generation anode-free batteries with high energy density and improved safety, applicable to future electric aircraft or drones.
 Openings will be available soon!
 [Link](https://strategiska.se/en/they-are-the-research-leaders-of-the-future-ffl9/)